harrycresswell/harry/content/writing/writing-a-year-in-review.md

 By asking “what went well this year” I ensure the year ends on a positive note.

 It’s so easy to focus on the bad stuff and forget the good things that have happened throughout the year.
 This question realigns those negative thoughts, encourages a positive mindset and confirms a successful year.
+It’s important to acknowlegde and celebrate those things that have gone well.

 By asking “What didn’t go so well this year?“ I hope to identify the areas I need to improve, so I can begin the year ahead with clear purpose and intention.